khoaly-banhmi/pho_digitalgarden/content/05 2025 Courses/PHYS 2325/03 2D and 3D motion.md

 date: 2025-02-01
 share: true
 ---
 We treat motion in 2D and 3D the same as 1D motion.
-The 2D and 3D vectors can be reduced to one axis and the [same formula](02 1D Motion) then be applied.
+The 2D and 3D vectors can be reduced to one axis and the [[02 1D Motion|same formula]] then be applied.

 ## Straight Motion